We are NOT currently accepting contributions

 Overview of Steps for Submission

-Submitters must take the following steps:
+When we are accepting contributions, submitters must take the following steps:

-1. Complete an intake form to determine dataset eligibility: https://share.hsforms.com/1V1loS-_hTMi3-_Lz107AcA336z0.
+1. Complete an intake form to determine dataset eligibility: https://share.hsforms.com/1Fs_Z94OzS7abnh5qEieOTA336z0.
 A Data Lab team member will contact you within three working days of your submission to notify you of your eligibility and provide additional information required for submission.

 2. Execute a Data Transfer Agreement between your institution and ALSF.
 View the template agreement here.